Coronary Artery Bypass Graft Surgery (CABG)

 Coronary artery disease develops when a substance called plaque builds up within the arteries in the heart reducing blood flow to the heart muscle.
 It limits activity due to anginal (chest pain) symptoms, may result in heart attacks, and remains the leading cause of death in the United States.
 An angiogram may be done to evaluate the extent of coronary artery disease.
 Medical therapy, angioplasty or Coronary Artery Bypass Graft Surgery (CABG) may be needed if one or more of your coronary arteries are blocked.

 In coronary artery bypass surgery, a healthy artery or vein is grafted to the coronary artery to divert blood around the blocked or narrowed portion.
 The healthy artery or veins are used from another part of the body.
 Typically, the artery is taken from inside the chest wall.
 On occasion, an artery may be used from the inside of the lower arm.
 Veins are taken from legs utilize a minimally invasive endoscopic technique.

-At the Northwest Regional Heart Center, coronary artery bypass graft (CABG) surgery is performed in one of the following ways:
+At Northwest Regional Heart and Vascular, coronary artery bypass graft (CABG) surgery is performed in one of the following ways:

 - Traditional coronary artery bypass surgery - This involves an incision of your breastbone to open the chest cavity.
 A heart-lung bypass machine is used to circulate the blood and oxygen during the surgery.

 - Off pump or “ beating heart “ coronary artery bypass surgery - this involves an incision of your breastbone to open the chest cavity.
 The heart lung bypass is not utilized during this procedure.

 - Minimally invasive direct CABG (MidCAB) - The surgeon uses the DaVinci robot to mobilize the internal mammary artery.
 A small chest incision is used to access the heart and perform the off pump bypass procedure.